github/explore/topics/dle/index.md

 url: https://dle-news.ru/
 wikipedia_url: https://ru.wikipedia.org/wiki/DataLife_Engine
 ---
 DataLife Engine is a multifunctional Content Management System.
-One of most popular CMS in Russia.
+One of the most popular CMS projects in Russia.